MetaMask/metamask-extension/README.md

 - To enable a feature flag in your local configuration, you should first ensure you have a `.metamaskrc` file copied from `.metamaskrc.dist`.
 Then, within your local `.metamaskrc` file, you can set the desired feature flag to true.
 Following this, a test build with the feature flag enabled can be created by executing `yarn build:test`.

 - Alternatively, for enabling a feature flag directly during the test build creation, you can pass the parameter as true via the command line.
-For instance, activating the MULTICHAIN feature flag can be done by running `MULTICHAIN=1 yarn build:test`.
-This method allows for quick adjustments to feature flags without altering the .metamaskrc file.
+For instance, activating the MULTICHAIN feature flag can be done by running `MULTICHAIN=1 yarn build:test` or `MULTICHAIN=1 yarn start:test` .
+This method allows for quick adjustments to feature flags without altering the `.metamaskrc` file.

 Once you've created a test build with the desired feature flag enabled, proceed to run your tests as usual.
 Your tests will now run against the version of the extension with the specific feature flag activated.
 For example:
 `yarn test:e2e:single test/e2e/tests/account-menu/account-details.spec.js --browser=chrome --debug --leave-running`